 Our purpose is to make the world more equal through fair recruitment practice.
-Testhub is a recruitment tool that predicts job performance and minimizes cognitive bias in hiring decisions.
+Testhub is a recruitment tool for automated screening of job applicants that predicts job performance and minimizes cognitive bias in recruitment decisions.

 Cognitive bias has been and continues to be a huge setback in creating a truly equal, diverse and inclusive workplace.
 Organizations’ attempts to achieve diversity are obstructed by unconscious bias from the point of recruitment.
 Studies have shown that such biases can hinder equal opportunities, especially for women in terms of selection and progression to high-level management and leadership roles.
 Research has also shown that a diverse workplace is more effective and that a diverse organization performs better.
 Our tool has been designed to be a solution to prevent such biases in screening of candidates.

 The science behind Testhub